Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 2. Add a tag with the key Project and value B to the notebook instances used for the second project.

-3. Create an IAM policy with a ResourceTag condition that denies access to the notebook instances used for the second project, and attach that policy to DevTeam1.
-The following is an example of a policy that denies all API calls on any notebook instance that has a tag with a key of Project and a value of B:
+3. Create an IAM policy with a ResourceTag condition that denies access to the notebook instances used for the second project.
+Then, attach that policy to DevTeam1.
+The following example policy denies all API calls on any notebook instance with a tag with a key of Project and a value of B:

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": "sagemaker:*", "Resource": "*" }, { "Effect": "Deny", "Action": "sagemaker:*", "Resource": "*", "Condition": { "StringEquals": { "sagemaker:ResourceTag/Project": "B" } } }, { "Effect": "Deny", "Action": [ "sagemaker:AddTags", "sagemaker:DeleteTags" ], "Resource": "*" } ] }